tonypeng1/llamaindex/README_GUIDE.md

 ### Overview

-Entity filtering enhances retrieval precision by filtering results to only nodes mentioning specific entities (people, organizations, locations) from the user's query.
+Entity filtering enhances retrieval precision by filtering the **vector retriever** to only nodes mentioning specific entities (people, organizations, locations) from the user's query.
+The system uses a **hybrid approach**: BM25 retriever operates on the full docstore (no filtering) while the vector retriever can be entity-filtered, then both results are fused together.

+### Architecture

+The system uses **two parallel retrievers** that are always fused together:

+1. **BM25 Retriever (Keyword-based)**
+   - Operates on: MongoDB docstore
+   - Filtering: NO entity filtering (always searches full docstore)
+   - Strategy: Keyphrase extraction → keyword matching
+   - Purpose: Ensure keyword-relevant results aren't missed

+2. **Vector Retriever (Semantic)**
+   - Operates on: Milvus vector index
+   - Filtering: Optional entity filtering (when `use_entity_filtering = True`)
+   - Strategy: Embedding similarity → semantic matching
+   - Purpose: Find semantically relevant results, optionally filtered by entities

+3. **Fusion Layer**
+   - ALWAYS combines both retrievers with 50/50 weighting
+   - Uses "relative_score" mode for fair combination
+   - Followed by ColBERT reranking for final precision

 ### How It Works